Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

 Also Read: Asus ROG Zephyrus G14 2024 GA403 Review

-Lenovo Legion 5i Gen 9: Heat Dissipation and Stress Testing
+Heat Dissipation and Stress Testing

-CPU Stress Testing: We first did the CPU stress test; we used the AIDA64 Stress FPU test.
-After almost 25 minutes of testing, the CPU power consumption was stable at 110W, the temperature was 95°C, and the core frequency was 3.68GHz (P-Cores) and 3.17GHz (E-Cores).
-Moreover, the observed noise level was 57dB, quite loud.
+CPU Stress Test: Tested with the AIDA64 Stress FPU.
+After nearly 25 minutes of testing, the CPU power consumption stabilized at 110W, the temperature reached 95°C, and the core frequencies were 3.68 GHz (P-Cores) and 3.17 GHz (E-Cores).
+Additionally, the noise level tested was 57 dB, which is quite loud.

-CPU and GPU Testing: Last, it’s time to test both CPU and GPU combined.
-This test was conducted in super mode (the highest option in performance mode).
-After 25 minutes of testing, the CPU’s power consumption was at 40.5W, the temperature was at 74°C, and the core frequency was 1.98GHz and 1.78GHz (P-Cores and E-Cores).
-The GPU’s power consumption was 140W, the temperature was 81°C, and the frequency was 2630MHz.
-At this moment, the observed noise level was 59dB, very loud.
-Externally, the highest observed temperature was 50.2°C at the middle-top of the keyboard, and the lowest temperature was 30.2°C at the left wrist area.
+CPU and GPU Testing: Finally, it’s time to test both the CPU and GPU together.
+This test was conducted in Super mode (the highest performance mode option).
+After 25 minutes of testing, the CPU’s power consumption was 40.5 W, the temperature was 74°C, and the core frequencies were 1.98 GHz (P-Cores) and 1.78 GHz (E-Cores), respectively.
+The GPU’s power consumption was 140W, its temperature was 81°C, and its frequency was 2630MHz.
+At this moment, the noise level was 59 dB, which is very loud.
+The highest observed temperature was 50.2°C in the upper middle part of the keyboard, and the lowest temperature was 30.2°C at the left wrist area.

 Summary:

-4 Comments
+4 comments

 Thanks in advance

 2. Thanks.
 Was that 20 times 10 minutes or 20 times ‘single run’?
-Also were these done on an actual 5i with 14900HX or were the results extrapolated from the 14700HX?
+Also, were these done on an actual 5i with 14900HX, or were the results extrapolated from the 14700HX?

 Leave a Reply